Papaya and Amla Superfood Smoothie

-- A quarter of fresh papaya (preferably just turning from green to yellow for more of the digestive enzyme papain).
+- A cup of chopped fresh papaya (preferably just turning from green to yellow for more of the digestive enzyme papain).
 Alternatively try a cup of chopped fresh pineapple (keep the bromelain rich core) or 3 kiwi fruit scooped out of their skins.

-- A teaspoon of amla powder (or a single fresh fruit if you’re lucky enough to have them).
+- A teaspoon of antioxidant rich amla powder (or two of the fresh amla fruit if you’re lucky enough to have them).

-- A teaspoon of extra virgin coconut oil.
+- 1 tablespoon of extra virgin coconut oil.
 Not only is coconut oil extremely good for you, it adds a creamy texture to any smoothie.

-- A couple of ice cubes if you like your smoothies cold.
+- A couple of ice cubes if you like your smoothies extra cold.

 - Half a dozen drops of liquid stevia will give a sweeter taste without the calories or insulin rush if you’re concerned about stronger flavored ingredients.

 - A teaspoon of fresh papaya seeds for their anti-parasite properties.
 These do have a peppery flavor but once again you won’t taste them once they’re all blended up.